Formalizing Stack Safety as a Security Property: Abstract

 \section{Abstract}

-The term {\em stack safety} is used for a variety of compiler, run-time, and hardware mechanisms for protecting stack memory.
+The term {\em stack safety} is used to describe a variety of compiler, run-time, and hardware mechanisms for protecting stack memory.
 Unlike ``the heap,'' the ISA-level stack does not correspond to a single high-level language concept: different compilers use it in different ways to support procedural and functional abstraction mechanisms from a wide range of languages.
 This protean nature makes it difficult to nail down what it means to correctly enforce stack safety.

-We propose a formal characterization of stack safety using concepts from language-based security.
-Rather than packaging all aspects of stack safety into a monolithic property, we decompose it into an integrity property and a confidentiality property for each of the caller and the callee, plus a control-flow property---five properties in all.
-This formulation is motivated by a particular class of enforcement mechanisms, the ``lazy'' stack safety micro-policies studied by Roessler and DeHon~\cite{DBLP:conf/sp/RoesslerD18}, which permit functions to write into one another's frames, but which taint the changed locations so that the frame's owner cannot access it.
-No existing characterization of stack safety captures this style of safety.
-We capture it here by stating our properties in terms of the observable behavior of the system.
+We propose a new formal characterization of stack safety using concepts from language-based security.
+Rather than treating stack safety as a monolithic property, we decompose it into an integrity property and a confidentiality property for each of the caller and the callee, plus a control-flow property: five properties in all.
+This formulation is motivated by a particular class of enforcement mechanisms, the ``lazy'' stack safety micro-policies studied by Roessler and DeHon~\cite{DBLP:conf/sp/RoesslerD18}, which permit functions to write into one another's frames but taint the changed locations so that the frame's owner cannot access them.
+No existing characterization of stack safety captures this style of safety; we capture it here by stating our properties in terms of the observable behavior of the system.

-Our properties go further than previous formal definitions of stack safety, supporting caller- and callee-saved registers, arguments passed on the stack, \ifexceptions tail-call elimination, and exceptions. \else and tail-call elimination. \fi We validate our properties by using them to distinguish between correct and incorrect implementations of Roessler and DeHon's micro-policies using property-based random testing.
-Our test harness successfully identifies several broken variants, including Roessler and DeHon's lazy policy; a repaired version of their policy does pass our tests.
+Our properties go further than previous formal definitions of stack safety, supporting caller- and callee-saved registers, arguments passed on the stack, \ifexceptions tail-call elimination, and exceptions. \else and tail-call elimination. \fi We validate the properties by using them to distinguish between correct and incorrect implementations of Roessler and DeHon's micro-policies using property-based random testing.
+Our test harness successfully identifies several broken variants, including Roessler and DeHon's lazy policy; a repaired version of their policy passes our tests.

 [1]{\emph{#1.}}